 Introduction

-World Sailing is committed to promoting and ensuring the safety of all participants in the sport of sailing.
-Our Safety Policy outlines the standards and guidelines that must be adhered to by Member National Authorities (MNA), World Sailing Classes, participants, Organizing Authorities (OA) and other stakeholders to create the safest possible environment for all involved.
+World Sailing is committed to promoting the safety of all Participants in the sport of sailing.
+Our Safety Policy outlines the standards and guidelines that must be adhered to by Member National Authorities (MNA), World Sailing Classes, Participants and Organizing Authorities (OA) to create the safest possible environment for all involved.

 Risk Assessment and Mitigation